This diagram represents all of the major known flags and triggers in The Wind Waker.

 The Ghost Ship only appears at night, so manipulating the Day/Night cycle is crucial in a speedrun in order to skip having to obtain the Song of Passsing or needing to wait for the Ghost Ship to appear.
 The Ghost Ship also appears at different islands depending on the moon phase, and manipulating its location is also important.
 The time is measured in-game in terms of hours and minutes.
 0:00 is defined as midnight, 6:00 is when it turns day, and 18:00 is when it turns night.
 The in-game date also advances by 1 whenever the time passes midnight.

 Occasionally, certain in-game events will reset the current time to a certain value while still preserving the current in-game date.
-Arriving at Greatfish will immediately reset the current time to 0:00 (midnight).
+Arriving at Greatfish will immediately reset the current time to 0:00 (midnight), and endless night also freezes time.
 Visiting Hyrule field will reset the current time, but to 12:00 (noon).
 Forsaken Fortress 2 resets the current time to 21:00.
 Forsaken Fortress 1 resets the current time to 20:00.
-The cutscene that follows beating FF1 also messes with the day/night cycle, as it resets the current time to 12:00 of the previous day.
+The cutscene that follows beating FF1 also messes with the day/night cycle, as it resets the current time to 15:00 of the previous day.
 This is the only known cutscene that goes back in time like that.

 There is also a trick that allows you to go back to the previous day using the Greatfish cutscene.
 To perform it, superswim with double storage to Greatfish and pull out the wind waker to cancel camera lock before the cutscene starts.
 This skips KoRL talking and the fadeout to endless night.
 The wind waker pull is frame perfect, making this TAS-only.